Dewan Prem Chand: Early life

 Dewan Prem Chand was born on 14 June 1916 in Muzaffargarh, British India, to Dewan Khem Chand and his wife, members of a wealthy Punjabi dewan family.
 After an initial education at the Bishop Cotton School in Shimla, he studied at the Government College University in Lahore.
 In late 1934 Chand enrolled in the Indian Military Academy in Dehradun, where he performed well academically.
 While on holiday in Srinagar, Chand and some of his fellow cadets attempted to go swimming in one of the local lakes, which was marked with signs reading "No Indians Allowed" and "Europeans Only", only to be turned away by white boatmen.
 The following day they rode shikaras into the lake.
 When the boatmen attempted to stop them, the cadets boarded their craft and threw them into the water.
 Other boaters converged and fought with the cadets until an elderly man intervened.
 Chand and his comrades left after removing the segregationist signs and extracting an assurance that they could swim in the lake.

 Chand was commissioned into the British Indian Army in 1937.
 He was attached to the 1st Battalion, Dorset Regiment on 24 February 1938.
 He was accepted for the Indian Army and posted to the 5th Battalion, 10th Baluch Regiment on 24 February 1939.
 His seniority as second lieutenant was antedated to 31 January 1937 and he was promoted lieutenant 30 April 1939.
 He served during the Second World War.

 Service with the United Nations

-Chand commanded United Nations forces during two of their most sensitive peacekeeping operations, and also what is widely acknowledged as the United Nations most successful mission in Namibia.
+Chand commanded United Nations forces during two of their most sensitive peacekeeping operations.